Disclosure: This post contains affiliate links, meaning we may receive a small commission, at no cost to you, if you make a purchase.

 When Sam becomes friends with Caroline, she keeps her new friend a secret, despite her refreshing sense of humor and lack of style.

-Caroline introduces Sam to a hidden room called Poet’s Corner, where a group of misfits hang out where they are ignored by the rest of the school.
+Caroline introduces Sam to a hidden room called Poet’s Corner, where a group of misfits hangs out where they are ignored by the rest of the school.
 Sam is drawn to this secret band of misfits, including, the cute guitar-playing guy with a talent for words.

 Soon she discovers a whole new world and a new side of herself and starts to feel more normal than she’s ever felt before.